Window Terms | Door Terms | Maryland (MD), Washington, DC & Virginia (VA)

 Glossary of Window & Door Terms

-Have you ever been confused when talking to a representative of the window and door company that is helping you pick out new windows?
+Have you ever been confused when talking to a window and door contractor?
 Window and door terms can be confusing to average homeowners, so we hope this page is a good resource!

 Window & Door Terminology